 What’s it all about?

-It is a two part workshop for female athletes, 14 yrs and older, who participate in competitive sports (any and all sports are welcomed).
+The Core Confidence Program is a two-part workshop for female athletes, 14 yrs and older, who participate in competitive sports (any and all sports are welcomed).
 The athlete does not have to have any specific concerns or injuries to join.
 It is lead by a physiotherapist and is founded on evidence-based practice and theory.

 The focus will be on the core and how we can support it to build strong female athletes.
 The core includes the breath, abdominals, deep back muscles AND the pelvic floor.
 It is dynamic and reactive.
-The program is designed to teach the athletes better connection and awareness to these often ignored aspects of core training.
+The program is designed to teach the athletes better connection and awareness of these areas, which are often forgotten in core training.

 The program also provides age-appropriate education on different issues that can challenge athletes, even in youth, such as leaking, constipation and painful periods.
 The athletes will be given exercises and strategies they can use to help address and prevent these issues, and information on where to seek help if needed.

-The goal of the program is to create a safe space to talk about these often embarrassing topics, empower the athletes to feel strong and connected in their bodies, and build strength from the inside with specific exercises.
+The goal of the program is to create a safe space to talk about these often embarrassing topics, empower the athletes to feel strong and connected in their bodies, and build strength from the inside.

-I have been working as a Women’s Pelvic health physiotherapist for 13 yrs now and so often women will say to me, “I wish I knew about this sooner.”
+Laura Powers here, owner of Higher Function Women’s Health, physiotherapist and past competitive athlete.
+I have been working as a women’s pelvic health physiotherapist for 14 yrs now and so often women will say to me, “I wish I knew about this sooner.”
 I see women struggle with bladder leakage, constipation, prolapse, and pain for years.
-They wish they had known sooner there was help for these concerns.
-They are also amazed to gain new awareness about their body, specifically the pelvic floor.
-So, I wanted to create a conversation and awareness before issues presented and know that starting in our youth is the key!
-I hope to prevent some of the common issues that many women experience and not just wait until we’re older to try and “fix” it.
+They wish they had known there was help sooner.
+They are also amazed to gain new awareness of their body, specifically the pelvic floor.
+I realized we have to start this conversation and education earlier in life!
+I hope to prevent some of the common issues that many women experience and not just wait until they are older to try and “fix” it.

 Research